-Once your online business has been up and running for some time you can get trapped in the monotony of the day-to-day running of the business but in this article we aim to inspire you to take action with these easy steps to grow and scale your store.
+Once your online business has been up and running for some time you can get trapped in the monotony of the day-to-day running of the business.
+In this article we aim to inspire you to take action with a few easy steps to grow and scale your ecommerce store.

 1 – Increase your website traffic